ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 - Egress networking
 - Custom networking: Azure CNI, AWS CNI.
 For the use case, (standard) kubenet is used.
 - Usage of reserved and spot instances
+- Creation of load balancers and public endpoints based on Kubernetes (Service) objects.

 Unique on AWS: